-- All employees are trained on the scenarios addressed in the Comprehensive School Safety Plan. - The Principal regularly supervises during arrival and dismissal to observe traffic patterns and encourage drivers to obey traffic and safety rules. - The safety committee meets regularly to review all safety and security procedures and make any necessary recommendations and changes. - The Principal continues to gather and request feedback from all stakeholders on how to best increase safety at Valley View. - To ensure that students engage in safe behavior, the school instituted a positive behavior program Viking Pride Slips - Valley View is a closed campus (e.g. gates closed and locked). - If and when a student is at risk of harming herself/himself, the Principal works with the School Social Worker to conduct a threat assessment.
-Based on the findings of the threat assessment, a determination will be made as to how to best support the student.
+- All employees are trained on the scenarios addressed in the Comprehensive School Safety Plan - The Sheriff's Department and city workers are called periodically to observe the traffic patterns during arrival and dismissal in order to ensure that drivers are obeying traffic laws. - The safety committee meets regularly to review all safety and security procedures and make any necessary recommendations and changes. - In order to ensure that students engage in safe behavior, the school instituted a positive behavior program. - Security has been increased by making the campus a closed campus with the gate enclosure.

-• The Safety Committee, Day Custodians & PTA Volunteers conduct annual inventory of emergency equipment and replace as needed.

-- The site maintains and educates parents (ongoing) about our system for parents driving into the parking lot during arrival and at dismissal. - Ongoing assessments of the campus are conducted by the lead custodian, cafeteria personnel, and other staff and reported to the principal. - The staff is trained each school year on child abuse reporting procedures. - If ever a time comes and we must evacuate the school, we will follow the guidelines and directives of the Fire Department and or the Sheriff's Department.
-Communication with families will go out as often as possible utilizing our ParentSquare App.
+- The safety committee conducts an annual inventory of emergency equipment and replaces as needed. - The site instituted a safer system for parents driving into the MPR parking lot 'valet' at arrival and dismissal. - Ongoing assessments of the campus are conducted by the lead custodian, cafeteria personnel, and other staff and reported to the principal. - The staff is trained each school year on child abuse reporting procedures.